 This will help most people get into the server using SSH.

-However, if you still need access, check that your host’s files are configured correctly, as already mentioned.
+However, if you still need access, check that your host’s documents are configured appropriately, as already mentioned.

 In other words, you need to use your technical know-how to ascertain the root cause of the issue, as several potential problems with the server can cause it.

-As you can see by the potential fixes, technical know-how might be necessary for removing the error message from your screen, and if you’re not comfortable with coding and need more technical expertise, you might need to reach out for help.
+As you can see by the potential repairs, technical know-how might be necessary for removing the warning from your screen, and if you’re not comfortable with coding and need more technical expertise, you might need to reach out for help.

 You can contact an online technician to help diagnose the problem and check that the coding is accurate.

-As a Linux issue, it makes sense to begin your search on Linux forums, where you can connect with an engineer to help you.
+As a Linux issue, it makes sense to begin your search on Linux forums, where you can get in contact with an engineer to help you.

-Of course, if you have technical knowledge, it’s a matter of retracing your steps, checking for typographical errors, and ensuring that the host file is correctly configured.
+Of course, if you have technical knowledge, it’s a matter of retracing your steps, checking for typographical inaccuracies, and ensuring that the host file is properly set up.

-Provided that you follow these steps, you should be able to remove the error message and press ahead with your application as planned.
+Provided that you follow these steps, you should be able to remove the warning and press ahead with your application as planned.

 Conclusion